creoapp/documentation/docs/drafts/how-creo-works.md

 ![How to use Creo](images/creo_intro_2.png)

-**Creo** is a next generation tool that lets you combine design and development in order to build better applications in a fraction of time compared to traditional tools.
+**Creo** is the next generation tool that lets you combine design and development in order to build better applications in a fraction of time compared to traditional tools.

 ### How to develop a mobile application